 - CO: Corporal (OR-4) to Staff Sergeant (OR-6/7)

 - Platoon.
 Consists of two or more squads, sections, or vehicles.
+In Commonwealth Cavalry units the term troop is used instead.
 A platoon is the smallest unit normally led by a commissioned officer (a lieutenant), who is known as "platoon commander".
 He is usually assisted by a senior NonCom (OR-6 to OR-7) as his "platoon sergeant".

 - Symbol: •••

 - CO: Warrant Officer (WO-1) to First/Second Lieutenant (OF-1)

 - Company.
 Consists of two to eight infantry platoons and has the same size as an artillery battery, a U.S. Cavalry troop, or in Commonwealth Cavalry, Armour, Logistics, Combat Engineering and Medical unitssquadron.

 - Size: 70–250